hekmatsalehi/code-quiz/README.md

 # code-quiz

 # About
 This is a timed based coding quiz application.
-By clicking the start quiz button the question and timer appear.
+By clicking the start quiz button, the question and timer appear.
 The users have one minute to complete the quiz.
-By answering a quesiton the next question appears.
-Every inccorect answer will decrease ten seconds from the timer.
-After completing all the questions, the users can see their score, and they can enter their initial in order to save the highscore.
+By answering a question, the next question appears.
+Every incorrect answer will decrease ten seconds from the timer.
+After completing all the questions, the users can see their score, and they can enter their initial in order to save the high score.

 # Screenshots of the deployed application